LabShengLi/nanome/docs/Eval.md

   --sep SEP             seperator for output csv file --processors PROCESSORS
-                        number of processors used, default is 1 -o O                  output base dir, default is /projects/li- lab/yang/results/2021-10-19 --gen-venn            if generate CpGs files for venn data analysis --summary-coverage    if summarize coverage at each region --region-coe-report   if report PCC value at each region --enable-cache        if enable cache functions --using-cache         if use cache files
+                        number of processors used, default is 1 -o O                  output base dir
+  --gen-venn            if generate CpGs files for venn data analysis --sort                if sort outputs
+  --deduplicate         if deduplicate not unique records needed --summary-coverage    if summarize coverage at each region --region-coe-report   if report PCC value at each region --report-no-join      if output no-join report also --enable-cache        if enable cache functions --using-cache         if use cache files
   --plot                if plot the correlation matrix figure --bedtools-tmp BEDTOOLS_TMP
-                        bedtools temp dir, default is
+                        bedtools temp dir
-                        /fastscratch/liuya/nanome/temp_dir
   --cache-dir CACHE_DIR
-                        cache dir used for loading calls/bs-seq(speed up running), default is
-                        /fastscratch/liuya/nanome/cache_dir
-  --large-mem           if using large memory (>100GB) for speed up --disable-bed-check   if disable auto-checking the 0/1 base format for
-                        genome annotations
-  --mpi                 if using multi-processing/threading for evaluation, it
-                        can speed-up but need more memory --config              if print out config file for genome annotation --verbose             if output verbose info
+                        cache dir used for loading calls/bs-seq(speed up running) --large-mem           if using large memory (>100GB) for speed up --disable-bed-check   if disable auto-checking the 0/1 base format for genome annotations --mpi                 if using multi-processing/threading for evaluation, it can speed-up but need more memory --config              if print out config file for genome annotation --verbose             if output verbose info
 ```